antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 By completing this chapter you have learned how to:

 - Navigate the Microsoft Intune Admin Center
-- Locate the major administrative sections
-- Understand the purpose of each management area
+- Understand the purpose of each major administrative area
-- Prepare for device enrolment and policy deployment
+- Identify where devices, users and groups are managed
+- Locate application management
+- Locate Endpoint Security
+- Locate reporting features
+- Locate Tenant Administration

+This knowledge provides the foundation required for the practical configuration tasks performed in the following chapters.

 ---

 # Skills Developed

+By completing this chapter, the following skills were developed:

 - Microsoft Intune navigation
 - Endpoint management fundamentals
 - Administrative portal familiarity
 - Microsoft Intune administration
+- Technical documentation

 ---

 # Interview Tip

+For junior IT Support and Microsoft Intune Administrator roles, you are not expected to know every feature available within Microsoft Intune.

+However, you should be able to explain:

+- What Microsoft Intune is.
-A Junior Microsoft Intune Administrator should be able to explain the purpose of the main areas of the Microsoft Intune Admin Center, including Devices, Users, Groups, Apps, Endpoint Security, Reports and Tenant Administration.
+- The purpose of the main areas of the Admin Center.

-Understanding where administrative tasks are performed is an important foundation before configuring devices and security policies.
+- Where administrators manage devices.
+- Where applications are deployed.
+- Where security policies are configured.
+- Where reports can be viewed.

+Understanding the structure of the Admin Center demonstrates that you are comfortable navigating the platform and know where common administrative tasks are performed.

 ---

 # Chapter Summary

-In this chapter you explored the Microsoft Intune Admin Center and became familiar with the main administrative areas used to manage an organisation's devices.
+In this chapter you explored the Microsoft Intune Admin Center and became familiar with the main administrative areas used by administrators.

-The following areas were introduced:
+The following sections were introduced:

 - Dashboard
 - Devices